Find The Best Insurance

 You pay the long-term capital gains rates, which are lower than the regular tax rates, if you held assets for more than one year.
 Note that states that collect income tax also collect capital gains taxes.

 Estate tax applies to the money and assets that you pass on after your death.
 This includes cash, investments, real estate and other valuables.
 The federal government collects an estate tax, as do 12 states and the District of Columbia.

 Your estate pays the tax but how much you pay, if you have to pay anything at all, depends on the value of the estate.
 Only estates valued above a certain threshold are subject to tax.
 This threshold is also known as the exemption or exclusion amount.

-The federal exemption for 2019 is $11.4 million.
-This value will increase slightly each year to account for inflation: in 2020, the estate tax exemption will be $11.58 million.
+The federal estate tax exemption for 2020 is $11.58 million.
+This value will increase slightly each year to account for inflation.
+(In 2019, the estate tax exemption was $11.4 million.)
 About a dozen states have their own estate tax and exemption amounts vary by state.
 Some use the same exemption as the federal government.
-Massachusetts, has one of the lowest exemptions at $1 million.
+Massachusetts has one of the lowest exemptions, at $1 million.

 Most of your assets factor into your estate’s value, but note that the death benefit from a life insurance policy does not.

 Similar to an estate tax, inheritance taxes apply to what’s passed on after someone dies.
 However, the tax doesn’t come out of the estate before being passed on.
 Instead, the person inheriting the money or assets pays the tax depending on how much they have inherited.